Introduction to Visual Regression Testing

 Use Case Scenario for Visual Bugs

-Let’s say a user opened a web app and tried to click a button, but couldn’t do so because an ad covers 3/4th of the button.
+Let’s say a user opened a web app and tried to click a button but couldn’t because an ad covers 3/4th of the button.
 The user is naturally irritated and wonders how such an obvious issue with user experience got past the app developers.
-They might even delete the app because it actively prevents them from gaining any benefits from it.
+They might even delete the app because it prevents them from gaining benefits.

 This particular issue is an example of a visual bug.
 Essentially, it is an error that affects the users’ visual experience of using a particular software.
 Visual bugs are most apparent to users because it is usually the first thing they see when accessing a website or app.